 Shares represented by properly executed proxies in favour of the persons designated in the enclosed form of proxy will be voted or withheld from voting on any ballot that may be called for and, if the shareholder specifies a choice in respect of the matters to be voted upon, the shares shall be voted or withheld from voting in accordance with the specification made by the shareholder.
-If no specification is made, such shares will be voted for (i) the election of the directors specified in this Circular and (ii) the appointment of the independent auditors named in this Circular and the fixing of their remuneration by the directors.
+If no specification is made, such shares will be voted for (i) the election of the directors specified in this Circular; (ii) the appointment of the independent auditors named in this Circular and the fixing of their remuneration by the directors; (iii) the adoption of the Stock Option Plan Resolution; and (iv) the adoption of a resolution ratifying, confirming and approving the Corporation's new advance notice By-Law No. 2018-01.